jessjaco/t480s/README.md

 sudo apt install tlp
 and maybe also
 sudo apt isntall acpi-call-dkms

+Settings are in /etc/default/tlp.
+One thing I've changed to help with audio performance is uncommenting the `CPU_SCALING_GOVERNOR...` options and setting powersave for battery and performance for AC.
+Note that I do not know at this time if other programs will interfere with this setting.

+Note that there's also some options for turbo boost.
+I left them alone but ubuntu studio GUI notes that turbo boost should be __off__ for audio work.
+Not sure why, haven't read it elsewhere, will have to read up.
+But even so, we might want to just change it manually if it becomes a problem, since I could see benefitting from this feature for modeling and such.

 ### System-monitor
 Not gnome system monitor.
 Requires GNOME Shell integration extension for chrome (or ff, if you even use that).
 So install the extensions, then run